openskies-sh/mavlink-aerobridge/mavproxy/README.md

 Follow the instructions [here](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html) to install Mavproxy for your machine and review some of the [startup options](https://ardupilot.org/mavproxy/docs/getting_started/starting.html)

-## Pre-requisite: Make sure you are using MAVLINK 2.0

-You can explicitly set it using the `--mavversion=2.0` command on [startup](https://ardupilot.org/mavproxy/docs/getting_started/starting.html#mavversion)

 ## Pre-requisite: Setting the appropriate connection string

 Follow instructions here to [start MAVProxy](https://ardupilot.org/mavproxy/docs/getting_started/quickstart.html) with your setup, note your connection string can accommodate both a live drone or a SITL